 - International BMX Parkhttp://www.epd.gov.hk/epd/english/environmentinhk/waste/prob_solutions/msw_bmxpark.html

 If you are a little more adventurous, you might like to try skateboarding.
 The number of skateboarders in Hong Kong has increased dramatically since the turn of the millennium, and the Leisure and Cultural Services Department manages dedicated skateboarding parks throughout the city.
-The recently opened skateboarding park in Fanling has been proven popular, and anticipation is building for the opening of another skateboard park in Tseung Kwan O in early 2014.
+The recently opened skateboarding park in Fanling has been proven popular, and another skateboard park in Tseung Kwan O has been commissioned in April 2014.

 - Skateboarding parks in Hong Konghttp://www.lcsd.gov.hk/lsb/en/districts.php?ftid=36